chauhoang99/2025_July_data_merging_test/README.md

 - Clone this repo to your local
 - On your CMD go to the main repo where the docker-compose.yaml file is stored.
 - Run `docker compose up -d`
+- Wait until all containers start.
+- Call GET http://localhost:8000/hotels to see the outcome.

 # Why Docker

 - Docker is chosen as a deployment solution for this assignment to make sure all the environment variables are static across all operation system.
 The assignment can work on any computer as long as there is Docker installed on that computer.

+# What do we have insider Docker

+- A PostgreSQL database container
+- A scraper container that only run once, you can restart it and it will scrape data then terminate.
+- An API server container

 # Assumption

 - The sources: